Brunotorres15/postgres-airbyte-dbt-airflow-bigquery/README.md

 * **Task Grouping**: Use Airflow’s task groups to manage DBT transformations for the silver and gold layers.

 ## Data Pipeline Explanation

+### Medallion Architecture in BigQuery

+The **Medallion Architecture** is a data architecture approach that organizes data into different layers (Bronze, Silver, and Gold), each with an increasing level of refinement and quality.
+In the context of BigQuery, we use this architecture to structure data as follows:

+- **Bronze Layer**: Raw and unprocessed data, loaded directly from the source using Airbyte.
+- **Silver Layer**: Cleaned and transformed data, prepared for analysis, using DBT to transform and organize the data.
+- **Gold Layer**: Highly refined data, ready for consumption by dashboards and business analytics.

+This architecture allows for better organization, governance, and scalability of the data, making it easier to trace and continually refine the data as it progresses through the different layers.

+### Git and GitHub for Version Control

+**Git** is a version control tool that allows developers to track changes in the code over time, revert to previous versions, and collaborate with other developers. **GitHub** is a Git-based platform that facilitates hosting repositories, collaboration, and code review, as well as providing tools for project management.

+In this project, we use Git to version all the data pipeline code, and GitHub to manage the repository, ensure collaboration, and maintain a clear history of changes over time.
+This ensures that the code is kept organized, traceable, and recoverable if needed.

 * **Source Data Ingestion with Airbyte**
     * Airbyte is responsible for syncing raw data from the Postgres database to the bronze layer in BigQuery.
     * Airbyte ensures that the data is reliably ingested, handling any necessary data type conversions.